Hopkinton, New York

 The Town of Hopkinton is located in the Southeast corner of St. Law.
 Co., east of Parishville, north of Piercefield, south of Lawrence, northeast of Colton, southwest of Stockholm, and west of Franklin County.
 The town is located on the foothills of the Adirondack Mountains.

 History

-The first recorded settlers arrived around 1802.
+The first recorded settlers arrived around 1802, becoming the fifth town in Saint Lawrence County.
 The town was named for founder Roswell Hopkins, and was first organized from part of Massena town March 2, 1805.
 This town was much larger than the present town, having lost territory on the formation of newer towns of the county, including: Russell (1807), Parishville (1814), Lawrence (1828), and Piercefield (1900) which towns were themselves partitioned as boundary adjustments were made over time.
-In February 1814, British Troops Raided the village and seized 300 barrels of flour of U.S. Gov..
+In February 1814, British Troops Raided the village and seized 300 barrels of flour of U.S. Gov.